GertMadsen/DeathCauses/README.md

 ### Dependencies:
 * Python - Anaconda Distribution
-* *In order to make sure that all librabies are present we recommend using this program with an Anaconda distribution of Python.
-But the program will probably also work with other distributiions, but then libraries such as Requests might need to be installed.*
+* *In order to make sure that all librabies are present for a problem free execution of the software, we recommend using an Anaconda distribution of Python.
+But the software will probably also run with other distributiions, but then libraries such as Requests might need to be installed.*

 ### Using the program should result in the following output: